adyxax/www/content/blog/miscellaneous/wireguard-routing-2.md

 ## Introduction

 Now that we learned how routing depends on the allowed IPs in the configuration of an host is what populate its routing table and the consequences of it, let's look at a more complex setup with two hosts on a home network and three servers somewhere in the cloud.
-The servers will all be connected together in a full mesh, but only one of the cloud server will behave like a hub and centralise the home clients' connections.
+The servers will all be connected together in a full mesh, but only one of the cloud server will behave like a hub and centralize the home clients' connections.

 ## Schematic